LearnAny/react-easy-button/README.md

 # react-easy-button

-A simple react button component which can be use to add anywhere in react application.
+A simple react button component which can be use to add anywhere in react application without investing on styling.

 ## Installation and usage